There are four sports that really draw the crowds in Britain

 - Horseracing in its many forms takes third place.
 As well as regional meetings, there are many high profile events, including Royal Ascot, Cheltenham and the Grand National.
 These events attract tens of thousands of people.
 Often people dress up in very smart clothes when attending these large race meetings.
 ‘Ladies Day’ at Royal Ascot is a highlight of the racing year.

 - Cricket is another game many people associate with Britain.
 This ancient bat and ball game has a history of over 400 years.
 It is played in the summer months when the ground is dry (the hard leather ball has to bounce before it is hit with the willow wood bat).
 Teams are usually found at village (or town), county and national level.
 The length of a cricket match can vary between two hours up to five days.
 These very long games are referred to as Test matches and take place between nations worldwide.
-In 2021, there will be a new type of match – the Hundred – with city-based teams and only 100 balls.
+Since 2021, there is a new type of match – the Hundred – with city-based teams and only 100 balls.